 Diagnostics and Tools

-This new section currently has five useful tools that any webmaster can use.
+This section currently has seven useful tools that any webmaster can use.

 As is frequently expressed here on SEW, keyword research is one of the fundamental tasks of any SEO campaign.
 Here Bing gives you access to their keyword research data so you can see the query volumes on Bing for the keywords you're interested in, along with related keywords which can give you ideas for other areas that you may want to target.